 What is an API?

 An API stands for Application Programming Interface.
-API is set a of rules and protocols that acts as a bridge between systems, enabling data exchange and functionality sharing without exposing the underlying code.
-Through the API Programs or Applications can communicate with each other.
+API is a set of rules and protocols that act as a bridge between systems, enabling data exchange and functionality sharing without exposing the underlying code.
+Through the API, Programs or Applications can communicate with each other.

 What is a REST API?